 When people talk of Mashujaa Day, Moi Day, Jamhuri Day, and Madaraka Day almost always also come in mind.
 Maybe it’s because of one thing that shares in common: Time to rest, party, drink, spend time with family… whatever you do to celebrate.

-Mashujaa Day Explained in a Tweet – 220 Characters:#MashujaaDay2018 There was a trail of blood, betrayal, and suffering of innocent people and selfless heroes before we could claim our freedom as a nation.
-Mashujaa Day celebrates heroes who fought for Kenya’s independence: Click To Tweet
+Mashujaa Day Explained in a Tweet – 220 Characters:#MashujaaDay2019 There was a trail of blood, betrayal, and suffering of innocent people and selfless heroes before we could claim our freedom as a nation.
+Mashujaa Day is supposed to celebrate heroes who fought for Kenya’s… Click To Tweet

 History: A Trip Back in Time: How People Talked About Mashujaa Day 20 Years Ago

 This day is connected to the arrest and detainment of 6 independence movement leaders.
 The Kapenguria Six: Kung’u Karumba, Jomo Kenyatta, Fred Kubai, Paul Ngei, Bildad Kaggia, and Achieng’ Oneko.